german-modal-verbs

 What’s a Modal Verb?

 Wanting to do something is different from being able to.
 I may want to be the CEO of a multi-million-dollar company, but can I achieve that in this lifetime?
-Both of these actions—wanting and being able to—describe the state of being, using the verb to be.
-They show various facets of being a CEO.
+Both of these actions—wanting and being able to—put a different spin on the action of “being a CEO”.

 How Do You Use a Modal Verb in German?

-For example, if we were to say, “I can go to the bathroom,” the German verb for “can,” which is können, is conjugated to “I,” and the verb “go,” which is gehen in German, comes at the end of the sentence:
+For example, if we were to say, “I have to go home,” we take the German verb for “must”/ “to have to”, which is müssen, conjugate it to “I,” and then put the verb “go,” which is gehen, at the end of the sentence:

 Remember: The modal verb is conjugated and the infinitive of the secondary verb comes at the end of the sentence.